Welcome Weekend 2019: Aug. 23-Aug. 25

 Welcome Weekend Helpers!

-There will be two groups of people helping you to move-in on Friday.
+There will be three groups of people helping you to move-in on Friday.
 First, there will be the Welcome Weekend Team!
 They applied for this very competitive position and are totally energized to be helping you haul your things up the many stairs and adjust to life here as quickly as possible.
 Second, we have the Hall Staff Team (the Rector, Asst.
 Rectors and Resident Assistants).
 They will be on the floors, helping you, answering questions, getting water and making you feel comfortable and hopefully anticipating as many needs as possible.
+Finally, we have some MUSCLE (called the Lift, Loft, Love Crew) on every floor to help loft/deloft your beds and arrange your furniture.
 So many people want to be a part of welcoming YOU, so please do not hesitate to ask us ANYTHING!